Table of Contents

 Go Through the Basics

-At bathroom Renovations Brisbane (Watermark Plumbing) we always recommend to our clients that before they commit to a design for new kitchen or bathroom, it’s important to consider how it will tie in with the structure of the house.
+At bathroom Renovations Brisbane (Watermark Plumbing) we always recommend to our clients that before they commit to a design for a new kitchen or bathroom, it’s important to consider how it will tie in with the structure of the house.

-For example, if you are adding an additional bathroom to a two-story home, think about its placement in relation to the the existing bathroom.
+For example, if you are adding an additional bathroom to a two-story home, think about its placement in relation to the existing bathroom.
 If you position the toilet in a similar place on both levels, you won’t have to run waste pipes through the ceiling across other rooms in your home.